bennett-diaz/captionAI/README.md

 # captionAI
 Generate witty captions for your Instagram posts

+## Instructions
+1. If you don't have Python installed, [install it from here](https://www.python.org/downloads/)
+2. Clone this repository
+3. Navigate to the project folder and create a virtual environment
+4. Install package dependencies via `pip3 install -r requirements.txt`
+7. Input your API credentials into the example.env file
+8. Rename the `.example.env` file to `.env`
+8. Run `server.py`

 ## Acknowledgements
 This is the only caption recommender product that is available on iOS and that accepts image files as the input (to our knowledge).
 The following is a list of similar projects, but are distinctly different in terms of either distribution or capability: